 Only have one day in Dublin and want to know the best things to do and see?
-Be sure to read this itinerary to make sure you see the best of Dublin in 1 day!
+Be sure to read this itinerary to make sure you see the best of Dublin in a day!

 Dublin was actually the first city that I ever visited in Europe – upon seeing a $400 round-trip flight from San Francisco, I jumped on it immediately.
 I decided to spend a night there, using it as the gateway to Europe, and on the way to the rest of my itinerary (5 cities in 10 days, oh my).

-Getting to City Center for Your 1 Day in Dublin
+Getting to City Center

-For your one day in Dublin, you will most likely arrive into the Dublin Airport, located about 10 kilometers (~6 miles) outside of city center.
+You will most likely arrive into the Dublin Airport, located about 10 kilometers (~6 miles) outside of city center.
 The airport has two terminals – most European flights will arrive in Terminal 1, while most transatlantic flights will arrive in Terminal 2 (along with flights on Aer Lingus).

 If you are spending 1 day in Dublin on a long layover and need somewhere to store your luggage, baggage storage services are available in the arrival hall in Terminal 1.
-The service costs €12.50 for 24 hours (you can leave your luggage for longer, if necessary), and the counter is open from 5am-11pm daily.
-You can see more information here
+Here’s more info about the luggage services in the Dublin Airport.

 From the airport, you have several options for getting into city center: